 It is the student's responsibility to ensure that all degree and program requirements have been met.
 Submission of the "Application to Graduate" Form by the required deadlines ensures that the Associate Vice-President, Student Experience and Registrar has the opportunity to complete a Degree Audit.
-Students may graduate after completing their degree requirements in the Fall, Winter or Summer semesters, however, only one official Graduation & Commencement Ceremony will be held in May.
+Students may graduate after completing their degree requirements in the Fall, Winter or Summer semesters, however, only one official Graduation & Commencement Ceremony will be held, typically in late April or early May.
 All students who had degrees conferred the previous Fall or Summer will be eligible to attend the May convocation and will be listed in the official spring graduation program.